tatianegercina/FinTech/01-Lesson-Plans/20-Solidity/1/LessonPlan.md

 * Remix is an online IDE and compiler for the `Solidity` smart contract language.

-* Remix allows you to write, compile and deploy Solidity smart contracts onto the Ethereum blockchain.
+* Remix allows you to write, compile, and deploy Solidity smart contracts onto the Ethereum blockchain.

 Enable the `Solidity` development environment by clicking on the "Solidity" button on the Remix Home tab.